josephhklier/LATIN102/translation2.md

 4. Identify the form of sagittis.
 Why does Hyginus use this case?

-Accusative, F, Plural - Arrows are the direct object❌ arrows are the indirect object.
-Dative
+Ablative, F, Plural - means

-5. Identify the form of moriens. present active participle  ❌
+5. Identify the form of moriens. present active participle masculine nominative singular

 6. Identify felle.
 Why does Hyginus use this case?